Equity and climate change

-Along with these direct impacts of climate change, many households are facing difficulties with higher energy bills.
-Poorer Australians cannot afford to invest in fuel-efficient cars, home appliances that will cut their energy costs, and more efficient hot water systems.
-Private renters face even greater hurdles to energy efficiency.
-This means that as energy prices go up, the poorest Australians will be least able to adjust and will see their standard of living reduced unless assistance measures are put in place.
+Along with the direct impacts of climate change, many households are facing difficulties due to higher energy bills.
+Few can afford to invest in efficient home appliances or solar power systems that will cut their energy costs.
+Renters face even greater hurdles to energy efficiency.
+This means that as energy prices go up, the people least able to adjust will see their standard of living reduced even further unless assistance measures are put in place.

-Many are also employed in industries that are vulnerable to the economic restructuring that climate change will require.
-This makes climate change not just an important environmental issue, but an important social issue too.
+Many low-income households are underinsured, making them more vulnerable to losses from extreme weather events like storms or floods.
+And in communities that rely heavily on jobs in industries that are vulnerable to the economic restructuring that climate change will require, such as the closing of coal-fired power stations, people's livelihoods may be at risk.
+This makes climate change not just an important environmental issue, but also a vital social issue.

-We need to ensure that low-income Australians are protected from the impacts of climate change and that our responses to climate change do not increase social inequality.
-In fact, done the right way, taking action on climate change can make us a fairer and wealthier nation.
+To ensure that low-income Australians are protected from the impacts of climate change and that our responses to it do not increase social inequality, Australian governments must take action.

 Our current focus is on: